Most people don’t think of salt when they think of hydration. They think of salt as a condiment to accompany steak, eggs, and possibly tequila shots.

 And if electrolyte water doesn’t sound appetizing, you probably haven’t tried LMNT.

 Drink salty water to thirst.
 That’s it.
-That’s how you replace the optimal amount of fluids, prevent hyponatremia, and feel and perform your best.
+That’s how you replace the optimal amount of fluids, prevent exercise-associated hyponatremia, and feel and perform your best.